rekalogika/rekalogika.dev/docs/doctrine-collections-decorator/cookbook/15-extra-lazy-load-prevention.md

     // our bookshelf has a million of books...
     #[ORM\OneToMany(
         targetEntity: Book::class,
-        fetch: 'EXTRA_LAZY', // needs this, or it will not work
+        fetch: 'EXTRA_LAZY', // needs this, or the safe methods become unsafe
-        // also needs this, or containsKey() & get() will trigger the loading:
+        indexBy: 'id', // needs this, or containsKey() & get() become unsafe )]
-        indexBy: 'id',
-    )]
     private Collection $books;